Every year, between October and March, thousands of people visit Nazaré - Portugal to see big wave surfers ride the world’s biggest waves.

 The unique features of the North Canyon allow the formation of giant waves in exceptional conditions, increasing the size of a normal wave several times.
 An invisible giant that inspires fear in some, and courage in others... especially giant wave surfers from all over the world!

-In the last decade, the interest in Nazaré as a surfing location has increased, especially gaining the attention of giant wave surfers from all over the world.
+In the last decade, Nazaré's fame as a surfing location has increased, especially gaining the attention of giant wave surfers from all over the world.

-The first surfer to capture this spotlight was Hugo Vau, who on January 17th, 2008 surfed a wave that many of those present that day believe was the biggest wave ever surfed in Nazaré.
-Known as "Big Mama", the wave is the biggest ever registered by the ocean buoys of the Portuguese Navy and there is a video of Hugo Vau surfing it, but the poor quality of the images are given as justification for not attributing the Portuguese surfer a world record.
+The first surfer to capture this spotlight was Hugo Vau, who on January 17th, 2008 surfed a wave that many present that day believe was the biggest wave ever surfed in Nazaré.
+Known as "Big Mama", the wave is the biggest ever registered by the ocean buoys of the Portuguese Navy.
+And although there was a video of Hugo Vau surfing this wave, the poor quality of the images didn't allow the Portuguese surfer to be awarded the world record.

 That record was broken on November 8, 2017, when Brazilian surfer Rodrigo Koxa caught an even bigger wave at 24.38 meters.